You can apply Fees to Groups or individual merchants. The following sections provide instructions on how to set up a fee:

 Surcharge Fees

-Surcharging allows Partners to charge a per-transaction fee each time a credit card is used by cardholder that is charged to the Merchant but can be passed to the cardholder directly.
+Surcharging allows you to charge a per-transaction fee each time a credit card is used by cardholder that is charged to the merchant but can be passed to the cardholder directly.

 Important!

-• There are individual registration requirements and regulations by card brand before you can enable surcharges.
-The following steps will demonstrate how to enable the Surcharge once all prerequisites are met.
-Visit Understanding Surcharges for more details on the enablement requirements.
+There are individual registration requirements and regulations by card brand before you can enable surcharges.
+The following steps demonstrate how to enable the surcharge after all prerequisites are met.
+See Set Up Surcharges for more details on the enablement requirements.

-• Surcharging is still illegal in a few US states/territories: Connecticut, Massachusetts, and Puerto Rico.
+Surcharging is still illegal in a few US states and territories: Connecticut, Massachusetts, and Puerto Rico.
 Be sure to follow your local and regional regulations accordingly.

 Transaction Fees

-Transaction Fees allow you to charge your Merchants on a per-transaction basis to generate revenue.
+You can charge fees on a per-transaction basis to generate revenue for every transaction that is authorized or captured by a merchant.
 This is commonly referred as flat-rate pricing, which combines a percentage of the transaction amount, or discount rate, with a fixed per-item fee.
 A per-item fee is a flat fee added to each transaction, regardless of the number of products or services included.
 Flat-rate pricing is widely used in the payments industry and mirrors how interchange fees are typically structured in the U.S.

 To configure your flat-rate pricing model using transaction fees on the Payrix Pro platform, you must create two fee layers: